nickborti/athena/README.md

 ## Disclaimer

-Axiom is an experimental project and does not provide financial or investment advice.
+Athena is an experimental project and does not provide financial or investment advice.